 Proposed changes will be discussed in open meetings with the affected parties and the Administration before recommendations are forwarded to the Chancellor.
-Normally, all institutional policies are reviewed by the Chancellor's Cabinet, Dean's Council, and ASMT.
+Normally, all institutional policies are reviewed by the Executive Team, Deans Council, and ASMT.
 Additionally, the Faculty Senate reviews matters pertinent to their responsibilities.